Selkirk College is taking part in the BC Cool Campus Challenge, a province-wide initiative to reduce natural gas use this heating season.

 Post-secondary institutions across the Province are challenging each other to reduce natural gas use and encourage campus community members to take energy conservation actions by signing the BC Cool Campus Pledge.
 By reducing natural gas use, we can reduce our climate impact and demonstrate climate leadership.

-Joining Selkirk College are The University of British Columbia, Simon Fraser University, British Columbia Institute of Technology and Thompson Rivers University.
+Joining Selkirk College are Simon Fraser University, Thompson Rivers University and Vancouver Island University.

 The Winner, The Prize!

-The winner of the BC Cool Campus Challenge will be the institution that collects the most online pledges from students and employees to save energy at their respective institution between January 7 and February 28.
+The winner of the BC Cool Campus Challenge will be the institution that collects the most online pledges from students and employees (as a percentage of their overall FTE numbers) to save energy at their respective institution between January 6 and March 2.